 But why nuts?

 We believe in creating a new perennial agroecological food system that turns farming back into an complex mutual relationship with the land and its many intertwined inhabitants.
 Inspired by the principles of agroforestry, permaculture and food justice, we are bringing a different approach to food production that thrives on maximizing the beneficial impacts of human interplay and technologies to build soil, increase diversity, and thrive nutritionally in community on a small scale.
-By growing nuts in a perennial agroforestry system that integrates full sized trees, diverse hedge rows, and understory plantings, we can produce highly valued crops WHILE increasing the health and fertility of the forest farm so that it can feed and be a home to as many different species (including humans) as possible.
+By growing nuts in a perennial agroforestry system that integrates full sized trees, diverse edible hedge rows, and medicinal understory plantings, we can produce highly valued crops AND increase the health and fertility of the forest farm so that it can feed and support as many different species (including humans) as possible.

 Nutwood Farm is an abundant, diverse ecological habitat intentionally stewarded to provide a wide array of edible nuts, fruits, and grains for our regional foodshed while redefining conventional food production, inspiring deeper changes in how we relate to food and the socioecological systems we partake in, demonstrating the principles of regenerative agriculture, strengthening community food sovereignty and economic sufficiency, and embodying appropriate human relationship with the earth.